 Characters in fantasy roleplaying games and stories seem to spend half their time staying in inns, gossiping in taverns and carousing in houses of ill-repute.
 So what blog featuring historical inspiration for gaming would be complete without a post on historical types of hostelry?
 This is part of a little series, so check out the ‘refreshment’ tag.

-‘Taverna’ was the Latin word for a drinking place, and it sold wine, the main alcoholic drink in the Roman empire.
 Wine was made from grapes, which grew well on vines in many areas around the Mediterranean.
-Therefore vine leaves could be used (hung above the door, for example) as the sign for a taverna.
-I have no information on the names of individual tavernae, but I guess they might have been known by the name of the person running them, and/or by the street or locality where they were found.
+Therefore vine leaves could be used (hung above the front opening, for example) as the sign for a wine taberna.
+I have no information on the names of individual wine tabernae, but I guess they might have been known by the name of the person running them, and/or by the street or locality where they were found.

-If your setting has lands modelled on the Roman Empire (and I guess this may apply to mediaeval southern Europe too), then tavernae could give it a good flavour.
+If your setting has lands modelled on the Roman Empire (and I guess this may apply to mediaeval southern Europe too), then any of these various kinds of tabernae or tavernas could give it a good flavour.
 I’ll come back to ‘tavern’ in English in a minute.

 Domestic brewing and drinking